RTEMS/rtems-docs/c-user/glossary.rst

     active
         A term used to describe an object which has been created by an application.

+    AMP
+        This term is an acronym for Asymmetric Multiprocessing.

     APA
         This term is an acronym for Arbitrary Processor Affinity.
 APA schedulers